paulb00th/gdt/content/en/about/the-team.md

 +++
 +++

-### ABOUT US - The Team
+### ABOUT OUR TEAM

-<span class="strapline">A carefully crafted group offering decades of dive industry expertise! </span>
+<span class="strapline">Fun instructors with years of dive experience! </span>

-**Galapagos Dive Academy** provides excellence in dive safety and instruction, while offering the highest levels of customer service available in the islands.
-Between them, company principals **Claudia** and **Juan-Carlos** bring together more than 35 years of experience as instructors, a wealth of specialist local knowledge, and a real passion for the natural environment.
-Add in the competencies of the others in the team and **Galapagos Dive Academy** provides an unrivalled capability drawing upon more than 50 years of know how!
+**Galapagos Dive Training and Conservation** provide the highest standards of dive safety, dive education, customer service, and customer experience.
+The company principals, **Paulo** and **xxxxx**, have decades of dive experience, great local knowledge, and a consuming passion for conservation.
+These strengths and the competencies of the others in the team mean that **Galapagos Dive Training nd Conservation** can provide you with everything you need for your Galapagos adventure!

-Here’ a little detail about those at the heart of the operation...
+Set out below is a little more about the teeam...

 ##### Claudia Molina - PADI IDC Staff Instructor, SSI Instructor, and co-owner.